Ralcy/Ralcy_DINYC_17/README.md

-# CODING CHALLENGE

-        Ralcy's Solution to the Political Contributions Problem
+  #Ralcy's Solution to the Political Contributions Problem